Black Adam (film): Theatrical

 Black Adam had its world premiere in Mexico City on October 3, 2022, and had screenings in New York City, Toronto, London, Atlanta, Miami, Madrid and Los Angeles between October 12 and 20, before being theatrically released in the United States on October 21, by Warner Bros.
 Pictures.
-It was the last DC Extended Universe film to use the DC Films name, as the studio was rebranded as DC Studios in November 2022.
 It was originally set for release on December 22, 2021, but was moved from that date due to the COVID-19 pandemic.
 It was then given a July 29, 2022, release date, but was moved to the October 2022 date when Warner Bros. adjusted its release schedule due to the impacts of COVID-19 on the workload of visual effects vendors.

 Home media

 The film was released for VOD platforms on November 22, 2022 and on HBO Max on December 16.
 It ranked first on iTunes for its first two weeks of release, and on Google Play and Vudu for the first four weeks.
 It also debuted at the first position on Redbox's digital charts.
 According to Samba TV, the film was streamed by 1.2 million US viewers on HBO Max over the first three days, lagging behind the viewership of many other recent superhero films.

 The DVD, Blu-ray, and 4K versions were later released on January 3, 2023.
 The premium version of the VOD release, along with the 4K and the Blu-ray combo packs, includes ten special features.
 It was the highest-selling title on physical media in the U.S. for the month according to The NPD Group.